 The sweet spot on this bank was located near the fallen log lying in the water.
 The bluegills had clean out close to 40 spawning beds to the right and left of the log.

-The first gill of the morning, which nailed an Orvis size 12 legless tiny popper; the 3 weight got a workout.
+The first gill of the morning, which nailed an Orvis size 12 legless tiny popper; a lot of fun on the 3 weight.

-This fish loved this little popper, the very next cast produce another strong fish which hung my little popper and the fish in a tangle mess of underwater brush; so much for that popper.
+This fish loved the little popper, the very next cast produce another strong fish which hung my little popper and the fish in a tangled mess of underwater brush; so much for that popper.
 Wouldn’t you know it that was the only one in the fly box, another trip to Orvis?

-The Pelican now has a padded seat as opposed to that hard plastic seat I use for a couple of years.
+The Pelican now has padded seats as opposed to those hard plastic seats I used for a couple of years.
 This is the 10 ft. version and will handle two fly fishermen really well-------as long as my line is down on the water and their line is up in the air or vice versa---I think you guys know what I am talking about!!

 next week.
-I am now 40 away from my 50 quest; could this be my year to
+I am now 40 away from my 50 quests; could this be my year to

 make it???
 Smith Lake